fischk5/marian/docs/overview.md

 Tetheros supports a growing catalog of ways to organize work because autonomy in the way you operate is necessary for strong collaboration.

-Never allow bureaucracy to force you to work in ways that don't compliment your team's personality and preferences.
+Never allow bureaucracy to force you to work in ways that don't complement your team's personality and preferences.

 ### 4. Meaningful Context